If you build it, they will come. But, apparently, they might not buy.

 Securing new traffic is tough for businesses of all sizes and, if you’re reading this, you worked hard to get that new traffic.
 But, those eyeballs aren’t translating into sales, and that means there’s something wrong with the marketing you’re running.

 Conversion is one of retail’s biggest challenges, and all of that visiting may often mean nothing if you don’t make money.
-In this article, we address common challenges that stop conversions, and what you can do to address them.
+In this article, we address common challenges that stop conversions, and what you can do to increase conversions.

 First, don’t let this situation overwhelm you.
 You’ve done the hard part of getting traffic; that’s where most marketers struggle.
 The fix here is doable and likely easier than driving those new leads.
 Plus, what you can try now might also work on existing customers, increasing how much they buy.